Determining I/O Throughput for a System

 -type rand for random I/O’s because data warehouse queries usually don’t do sequential reads

 -write 0 – no writes, because you do not write often to the dw, that is what the ETL is for.

 -duration is in seconds

 -matrix column shows you how much you can sustain

 I would be interested to see how other folks measure I/O throughput, and maybe even do a side-by-side comparison of different tools.
 Orion is available for:

 Linux (x86, x86-64, Itanium, Power)

 I am working on a larger write-up of the session itself, which had many concise descriptions of data warehousing issues, but I thought that this merited its own post.

-8 comments on “Determining I/O Throughput for a System”
+8 Responses to “Determining I/O Throughput for a System”